 I am the author of four feature-length screenplays as well as several short stories.
 Wonder Rush is my first novel, and it was recently named a Silver Falchion Award finalist.

 My interest in writing blossomed during a film analysis class I took while studying psychology at Villanova University.
 In addition to a Bachelor of Arts from Villanova, I also hold a Master of Science in Computer Information Systems from Boston University and a Professional Certification in Screenwriting from the University of California, Los Angeles (UCLA).

 When I am not writing, I work as a software developer and enjoy spending time with my wife, Rosa, and my two sons, Justin and Brandon.

 My thanks go to The Write Reads and BBNYA for organising and inviting me onto this blog tour!
 There are lots of other spotlights on the tour so follow the hashtag #BBNYA2022.

-Reviews on The Shelf are free, honest, and unbiased and I don’t use affiliate links on my posts.
-However if you enjoy the blog please consider buying me a coffee on Ko-Fi!
+Reviews and features on The Shelf are free, honest, and unbiased and I don’t use affiliate links on my posts.
+However, if you enjoy the blog, please consider buying me a coffee on Ko-Fi!